RyusakiRL/RyusakiRL/README.md

 I'm a Software Engineering student based in Mato Grosso do Sul, Brazil, with a strong focus on Back-end development data system.

 My programming journey started in October 2025, and I am currently in my second semester at UNIGRAN.
-I'm passionate about solving logical problems, structuring object-oriented systems and building efficient databases.
+I'm passionate about solving logical problems, structuring object-oriented systems and building efficient databases system.
 My linkedin is "[Caio Kazu](https://www.linkedin.com/in/caio-kazu)"

 <p align="left">
     <a href="https://github.com/RyusakiRL?tab=repositories&sort=stargazers">